The Wellington Faculty of Engineering’s hands-on degrees enable students to develop their ideas into programmes, tangible devices and products.

-If you are interested in creatively applying the best of science, technology, computing, electronics and networking to real-world systems, then engineering at Victoria is for you.
+If you are interested in creatively applying the best of science, technology, computing, electronics and networking to real-world systems, then engineering and computer science at Victoria is for you.

 Work placements of 800 hours are a key part of the degree and along with group, research or industry driven projects, give practical experience to the theoretical aspects of engineering design and development.

 - Electronic and Computer System Engineering

 Students may also study a Bachelor of Science (BSc) majoring in: